GabrielRomaoG/client-credit-classifier/README.md

 ## Dataset

-The dataset contains 1000 records extracted from the client's database.
+The dataset contains 1000 records and you can encounter in this link: [finacial_data](https://archive.ics.uci.edu/ml/machine-learning-databases/statlog/german/german.data).

 It includes the following attributes:

 1. Status of existing checking account (qualitative)
 2. Duration in months (numerical)